csxiera/xenbase-gaf-pipeline/README.md

 4. `compare_files.py`         - HELPER: script to compare 2 files, writes differing lines to seperate files for analysis
 5. `count_annotations.py`     - HELPER: script to count the number of annotations in a file, with or without filtering applied

+NOTE: The subfolder `original-pipeline` contains adapted version of the original GOA Pipeline bash/perl scripts.
+These were used to verify whether the `xenbase.gaf` outputs from both pipelines are identical when provided with the same input files.

 More detailed information about each program is found in the script itself

 ## Running Pipeline